sbrothers7/dotfiles/README.md

 Reload ZSH config manually:
 <pre lang="markdown">source .zshrc</pre>

-Install the recommended font for p10k if fonts aren't displaying correctly in your terminal emulator:
-<pre lang="markdown">p10k configure</pre>

 ### Notes
 - yabai top padding is set for a Macbook Pro 14".
 For devices that do not have a notch, adjust the top padding value.
 It is located at ```~/dotfiles/.config/yabai/yabairc```.